 There are two main types of wrinkles that form on the face.
 One type of wrinkle is caused by the aging process of skin secondary to time and exposure to UV light.
 These types of wrinkles are best treated by skin care treatments.

 The other types of facial wrinkles are caused by repetitive muscle movements.
 The repetitive muscle movement causes a crease or furrow that will continually deepen over time.
 These lines and wrinkles can be effectively treated with Botox injections.
 Botox is directly injected into the muscles that are causing the wrinkles and temporarily weaken or paralyze them.
 This prevents movement of the overlying skin and allows the skin to smooth out over time.
-The common areas that Botox are used to smooth lines and wrinkles include:
+The common areas that Botox is used to smooth lines and wrinkles include:

 - 11 lines between the eyes